Users Created Event

 return user, nil

-}Step 6: Add The Subscriber
+}Step 6: Add the Notification Handler

 Create or replace internal/notifications/service.go: